ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The generic steps for a DNS Tree Walk are as follows:

 1. Query the DNS for a DMARC TXT record at the DNS domain matching the one found in the domain(s) described above.
 A possibly empty set of records is returned.

 2. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
 If multiple DMARC records are returned, they are all discarded.
     If a single record remains and it contains a "psd=n" tag, stop.

 3. Determine the target for additional queries (if needed; see the note in (#organizational-domain-discovery)), using steps 4 through 8 below.

 4. Break the subject DNS domain name into a set of "n" ordered labels.
 Number these labels from right to left; e.g., for "a.mail.example.com", "com" would be label 1, "example" would be label 2, "mail" would be label 3, and so forth.

 5. Count the number of labels found in the subject DNS domain.
 Let that number be "x".
 If x < 5, remove the left-most (highest-numbered) label from the subject domain.
 If x >= 5, remove the left-most (highest-numbered) labels from the subject domain until 4 labels remain.
     The resulting DNS domain name is the new target for subsequent lookups.

 6. Query the DNS for a DMARC TXT record at the DNS domain matching this new target in place of the RFC5322.From domain in the message.
 A possibly empty set of records is returned.

 7. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
 If multiple DMARC records are returned for a single target, they are all discarded.
     If a single record remains and it contains a "psd=n" or "psd=y" tag, stop.

-8. Determine the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until the process stops or there are no more labels remaining.
+8. Determine the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until the process stops or no more labels remain.

-To illustrate, for a message with the arbitrary RFC5322.From domain of "a.b.c.d.e.mail.example.com", a full DNS Tree Walk would require the following five queries, in order to locate the policy or Organizational Domain:
+To illustrate, for a message with the arbitrary RFC5322.From domain of "a.b.c.d.e.mail.example.com", a full DNS Tree Walk would require the following five queries to locate the policy or Organizational Domain:

 * _dmarc.a.b.c.d.e.mail.example.com
 * _dmarc.e.mail.example.com